-Intra-abdominal abscesses sometimes happen because of another condition.
-An example might be appendicitis or diverticulitis.
+Intra-abdominal abscesses sometimes happen because of another condition such as appendicitis or diverticulitis.
 Many cases, however, happen after surgery.

 Abdominal abscesses can be caused by a bacterial infection.
 The most common bacteria to cause them are found in the stomach and intestines.
 One of these is Escherichia coli or E. coli.
 If left untreated, the bacteria will multiply and cause inflammation and kill healthy tissue.

 Who is at risk for an intra-abdominal abscess?

 Abdominal surgery or trauma and conditions, such as diabetes or inflammatory bowel disease, can put you at risk for an intra-abdominal abscess.

 What are the symptoms of an intra-abdominal abscess?

 If you've recently had surgery or trauma to an abdominal organ and have other risk factors, such as diabetes or inflammatory bowel disease, be on the lookout for signs of an intra-abdominal abscess.

 - Chest pain or shoulder pain

 - Rectal tenderness or fullness